IdentityServer/IdentityServer4/docs/reference/aspnet_identity.rst

 ``AddAspNetIdentity`` requires as a generic parameter the class that models your user for ASP.NET Identity (and the same one passed to ``AddIdentity`` to configure ASP.NET Identity).
 This configures IdentityServer to use the ASP.NET Identity implementations of ``IUserClaimsPrincipalFactory``, ``IResourceOwnerPasswordValidator``, and ``IProfileService``.
-It also configures some of ASP.NET Identity's options for use with IdentityServer (such as claim types to use and authenticaiton cookie settings).
+It also configures some of ASP.NET Identity's options for use with IdentityServer (such as claim types to use and authentication cookie settings).